 In mid March of 2012, we got the Telecruiser back in my shop.
 A great deal has been done since its return.
 All the lights are in place, it has been hand lettered, chrome has been installed, a new roof deck is now in place and we are currently working on the interior.
 Equipment racks are in place, and the Directors desk and Audio Engineer's desk are in the process of being installed.
-It won't be long before I start to install some vintage TV and audio equipment.

 I hope to post new pictures shortly.

 It is hard to see in this shot, but the is a picture on the viewfinder.